 Known as the “Cattle Queen of Texas,” Lizzie was a successful innovator in the Lone Star State’s booming cattle business.
 After the Civil War ended, Lizzie rounded up her own cattle and started on the path to success in the industry.
 She made many new strides, both in her professional and private life.
 She drove cattle up the Chisholm Trail, one of the first women to do so.
 She kept her business property under her own name, not that of her husband’s.
 She also worked for the Woman’s Christian Temperance Union and was a strong advocate for prison reform.
 All in all, Lizzie made her mark.

 Bessie Coleman (1892 – 1926)

 Born in Atlanta, Texas, the 12th child of a mother who was an illiterate former slave, Bessie should’ve not become an aviator.
 The odds were against her.
 She was female and black in a time when both groups were disempowered.
 She had dreams of becoming a pilot at a young age, but no flight school in America would accept her.
 Following the advice of a newspaper editor she met in Chicago, she went to France for aviation school and earned her pilot’s license, becoming the world’s first black female aviator and barnstormer.
 Today, black aviators everywhere are inspired by her story.
 Her life truly is a testament to the power of will over adversity.

 There are plenty more inspirational women in the history of the Lone Star State.
-The experienced Waco personal injury attorneys at Williams & Brown LLP encourage you to look them up, read their stories, and learn more about how women have contributed to communities, nations, even the world.
+The experienced Waco personal injury attorneys at Brown Trial Firm, PLLC encourage you to look them up, read their stories, and learn more about how women have contributed to communities, nations, even the world.